aws-samples/aws-edge-compute-workshop/modules/03_Greengrass.md

 ## 1.1 Preparing for the Greengrass Installation

 In this section we are preparing the *EC2* instance to be able to run *Greengrass* on it.
+Greengrass allows us to deploy *Lambda* functions to the Snowball Edge for local execution.

 1. We need to create a user account `ggc_user` which will be the acocunt used to run *Greengrass* in.